0xZDH/o365spray/README.md

   --adfs-url ADFS_URL   AuthURL of the target domain's ADFS login page for password
                         spraying.

+  --sleep [-1, 0-120]   Throttle HTTP requests every `N` seconds.
+This can be
+                        randomized by passing the value `-1` (between 1 sec and 2 mins).
+Default: 0

+  --jitter [0-100]      Jitter extends --sleep period by percentage given (0-100).
+                        Default: 0

   --rate RATE           Number of concurrent connections (attempts) during enumeration
                         and spraying.
 Default: 10